bobidi2/llama_south_park/model_card.md

 ## Metrics
 This model is subjectively evaluated by several human in a brief manner.
 This is not intended for comparing with other persona chatbot models.

-## Evaluation datasets
-The model was evaluated on the self-instruct evaluation set.

 ## Training dataset
 This model is trained on 70k script data, processed from [a script from Kaggle](https://www.kaggle.com/datasets/thedevastator/south-park-scripts-dataset).